Intelligent Nation 2015

-Intelligent Nation 2015 (iN2015) is a 10-year masterplan by the Government of Singapore to improve Singapore's infocomm infrastructure over the next decade.
-Led by the Infocomm Development Authority of Singapore (IDA), iN2015 involves several organisations.
+Intelligent Nation 2015 (iN2015) is a 10-year master plan by the Government of Singapore to improve Singapore's infocomm infrastructure over the next decade.
+Led by the Infocomm Development Authority of Singapore (IDA), iN2015 involves several organizations.

-According to IDA, iN2015 is the blueprint to navigate Singapore's 'transition into a global city, universally recognised as an enviable synthesis of technology, infrastructure, enterprise and manpower'.
+According to IDA, iN2015 is the blueprint to navigate Singapore's "transition into a global city, universally recognized as an enviable synthesis of technology, infrastructure, enterprise and manpower".

 The Singapore government hopes to use iN2015 to greatly expand Singapore's infocomm industry.

 Purpose

-The vision of iN2015 is: Singapore: An Intelligent Nation, A Global City, Powered By Infocomm.
+The vision of iN2015 is: Singapore: an Intelligent Nation, a Global City, powered By Infocomm.

-The goals of the programme are as follows:
+The goals of the program are as follows: